palantir/gradle-baseline/README.md

 }
 ```

-## com.palantir.baseline-jdk-release
+## com.palantir.baseline-release-compatibility

-When the flag is available, this plugin adds the `--release <number>` flag to JavaCompile tasks ([JEP 247](https://openjdk.java.net/jeps/247)), so that published jars will only use methods available in the target JRE.
+This plugin adds the `--release <number>` flag to JavaCompile tasks (when the compiler [supports it](https://openjdk.java.net/jeps/247)), so that published jars will only use methods available in the target JRE.
 Relying on `sourceCompatibility = 1.8` and `targetCompatibility = 1.8` is insufficient because you run the risk of using method that have been added in newer JREs, e.g. `Optional#isEmpty`.

+This plugin may become redundant if this functionality is implemented upstream [in Gradle](https://github.com/gradle/gradle/issues/2510).